 65 $3,196,800

 Maxing out from age 35 on $100,000/year produces an exceptional outcome despite the later start.
-High earners in their mid-to-late 30s should prioritize maxing 401(k) contributions as soon as high-interest debt is eliminated.
+High earners in their mid-to-late 30s may want to consider prioritizing maximum 401(k) contributions once high-interest debt is eliminated.

 Run your own projections with the compound interest calculator.